leomeyer/OpenHAT/openhatd/docs/ports.md

 - `group=^My.*`: Select all ports whose group starts with 'My'.
 - `MyPort1 tag=log !group=test`: Select MyPort1 plus all ports that have a tag named 'log' but not those whose group contains 'test' (case insensitive).

-## Value Resolvers
+## Value Resolvers <a name="value_resolvers"></a>

 Most port parameters expect numeric values as their settings.
-You can either specify these values directly in the configuration, in which case they remain fixed as long as openhatd is running, or use a so-called **value resolver** to tell openhatd to use the current runtime value of another ports as the parameter value.
+You can either specify these values directly in the configuration, in which case they remain fixed as long as openhatd is running, or use a so-called **value resolver** to tell openhatd to use the current runtime value of another port as the parameter value.
 This allows for more complex interactions between ports.
 It is up to a port's implementation whether a value resolver can be used for a certain parameter or not.

 For example, a Fader port used for dimming lights might choose to take the current value of a dimmer port as a starting point for gradually fading out to zero.
 Providing a fixed value might have the unwanted effect of starting out at a higher value which would make the light brighter before fading out.
 To avoid this the value can be provided to the Fader port not only as a numeric value but as a port reference (a value resolver), too.